4yopping/co-Eventemitter/README.md

 }

 let gen2 = function* ( arg ) {
+  // the last generator in the array not receive the
+  // next generator.
   count++
   let res = yield Promise.resolve( '54' )
   assert.equal( res, '54' )